 - Fertile Feet: Sucellus and Nantosuelta.

-- God Couple: Duberdicus/Nabia, Sucellus/Nantosuelta (the second pair also occurring in the main Celtic Mythology) and possibly Bandua/Bandus, if they aren't two different names for the same god(dess).
+- God Couple: Duberdicus/Nabia, Sucellus/Nantosuelta (the second pair also occurring in Celtic Mythology) and possibly Bandua/Bandus, if they aren't two different names for the same god(dess).

 - Intercontinuity Crossover: Having derived from the Celtic Mythology and being incorporated into the Classical Mythology by the Romans, this mythology seems to have effectively mixed both continuities; for instance several gods are present in the original Celtic myths, such as Sucellus and Nantosuelta, while the Romans accepted the native gods into their canon and the mythology itself shaped to fit the Roman influences (Lusus, the ancestor of the Lusitanians and thus of modern Portuguese people, was a canon Greek/Roman character).